IBM/bamoe-university/docs/guided_exercises/04_order_management/02_create-order-management-app.md

 # Overview of Order Management Process

 This is a Process Management lab in which will implement an Order Management process.
 The process will use BPMN2 constructs like **Swimlanes**, **User Tasks**, **Gateways**, combined with decision-based routing based on a **DMN Model** (Decision Model & Notation).
-It also introduces more dynamic concepts of the {{ product.name }} process engine, like dynamic assignments of tasks based on process instance data.
+It also introduces more dynamic concepts of the {{ product.legacy }} process engine, like dynamic assignments of tasks based on process instance data.

 ## Goals

-- Create an Order Management project in {{ product.name }}
+- Create an Order Management project in {{ product.legacy }}
 - Define and create the process' domain model using the platform’s Data Modeller.
 - Implement an order management process in the process designer